-The wording for the Scope of Application (see Section 4) and for Prohibited Behaviours (see Section 5) is specifically defined in reference to Participants and "individuals," deliberately excluding organizations.
-Since the UCCMS contemplates rules and violations for Participants, only individuals (and not Sport Organizations) can be subject to the UCCMS.
+The wording for the Scope of Application (see s-Section 4) and for Prohibited Behaviours (see s-Section 5) is specifically defined in reference to Participants and "individuals," deliberately excluding organizations.
+Since the UCCMS contemplates rules and violations for Participants, only individuals (and not organizationsSport Organizations) can be subject to the UCCMS.

-Additionally, organizations are required to ensure that all of their policies and procedures are interpreted and applied in a manner consistent with the UCCMS (CSSP Rule 4 and the Adoption Contract) and to recognize and enforce sanctions imposed on a Participant and other decisions of the CCES respecting the CSSP and UCCMS (CSSP Rule 22.1.1).
+Organizations may have obligations in relation to the UCCMS including, for example, the requirement to ensureAdditionally, organizations are required to ensure that all of their policies and procedures are interpreted and applied in a manner consistent with the UCCMS.
+As (CSSP Rule 4 and the Adoption Contract) and to recognize and enforce sanctions imposed on a Participant and other decisions of the CCES respecting the CSSP and UCCMS (CSSP Rule 22.1.1).
 CCES is required to report breaches of the CSSP Rules and Adoption Contracts to Sport Canada, and as such, organizations could face consequences for failing to respect these obligations.
 However, this enforcement process is distinct from the application of the UCCCMS to Participants.